Training Variable Sequences with Data-Centric Parallel

 Recompute Analysis - When Can Pyramid Activation Checkpointing Help?

-Figure 7: Recompute analysis of DCP.
+Figure 8: Recompute analysis of DCP.
+PAC achieves significant speedup across most sequence lengths.

 Related works